jstoops/llm-engineer-lab/README.md

 <a id="tools"></a>
 # Tools

+- [Prompt Engineering for Creating AI Agents](https://www.jdscraft.com/img/Prompting-Team-AI-Agent.jpg): used to explain the app you want to create, and AI will generate the system prompt for each Worker.
 - [Tech Question AI Assistant](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/tech-questions.ipynb): takes a technical question, and responds with an explanation.
-Optimized for LLM and pythin code expertise.
+Optimized for LLM and python code expertise.
-- [Data Preparation for Training RAG Agent](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/llama-parse.ipynb): uses LlamaParse to convert PDFs and other document types to markdown.
+- [Data Preparation for Training RAG Agent](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/llama-parse.ipynb): uses LlamaIndex and LlamaParse to convert PDFs and other document types to markdown.
 - [Improve Code Performance](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/code-converter.ipynb): uses Frontier and open-source models to generate high performance C++ code from Python code.
 - [Get GPU Info](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/gpu-info.ipynb): code to display information about the GPUs that are currently running on a Notebook in Colab.
 - [Image Generator](https://github.com/jstoops/llm-engineer-lab/blob/main/tools/image-generator.ipynb): uses Dall-E 2 or 3 to generate an image based on a user prompt.